apache/incubator-myriad/README.md

 The name _Myriad_ means, _countless or extremely great number_.
 In context of the project, it allows one to expand overall resources managed by Mesos, even when the cluster under mesos management runs other cluster mangaers like YARN.

+**Please note: Myriad is a work in progress, and should not be used in production at this point.**

 ## Introduction

 Myriad allows Mesos and YARN to co-exist and share resources with Mesos as the resource manager for the datacenter.
 Sharing resources between these two resource allocation systems improves overall cluster utilization and avoids statically partitioning resources amongst two separate clusters/resource managers.